 There are several plainly solid concepts both in battle and outside of it, the most notable of which is the suspenseful and hazardous Dark Zone.
 However, they are not linked neatly enough or distributed equally enough to produce a continuous loop that is continually engaging throughout.

-- The multiplayer mode is quite engaging and fun to tweak around with in The Division.
+- The multiplayer mode is quite engaging.

 - The Division offers high-detail visuals with some stunning world details.